Skip to main content

 Plan and Activity DescriptionAC Transit Involvementplan phasemeetings and next steps

-Circulation and mobility improvements to Palo Alto Transit Center/Caltrain station.
+Study to identify short, medium, and long-term circulation and mobility improvements to the Palo Alto Transit Center/Caltrain station.